 What is gender selection?

 Having a healthy child is one of the greatest desires of every couple.
 But in many cases, knowing the sex of the embryo is also very important.
 Sometimes couples want to know the sex of the embryo before the pregnancy to prevent serious genetic diseases and chromosomal abnormalities.
-For example, genetic diseases of muscular dystrophy and hemophilia in parents affect only boys, or autism often occurs more severely in boys than in girls.
+For example, genetic diseases of muscular dystrophy and hemophilia in parents affect only boys, and autism often occurs more severely in boys than in girls.

-In addition to medical issues, some parents tend to choose a particular gender for childbearing for cultural, social, and even economic reasons.
-Sometimes couples try to conceive to have a child of the desired sex, which, in addition to imposing multiple costs, also endangers the mother’s health.
+In addition to medical issues, some parents choose a particular gender for childbearing for cultural, social, and even economic reasons.
+Sometimes couples try to conceive to have a child of the desired sex, which, in addition to imposing considerable costs, also endangers the mother’s health.
 Therefore, determining the sex of the fetus has been a topic of concern for families from the past to the present, and several traditional and scientific methods have been proposed for it.
 In this article, we discuss the different methods of sex selection.

 Therefore, the sex of the fetus is determined by the sex chromosomes of the sperm and the egg does not affect the sex of the fetus.